-The benefits are clear, and many people managing conditions already use digital health devices and symptom trackers.
-The collected data givers a better picture of the patient's day-to-day life, and it allows doctors to make decisions that lead to better care.
+The benefits are clear; many people managing conditions already use digital health devices and symptom trackers.
+The collected data gives a better picture of the patient's day-to-day life and may allow doctors to make decisions that lead to better care.

-Of course, a smartwatch can't replace a therapist or doctor, but it helped turn my life around when I needed it the most.
+Still, using digital devices helped turn my life around when I needed it the most.
 I can't recommend this health technology enough.

 What are your experiences with digital health?
 Would you consider getting a smartwatch?